The Ruby Awards celebrate South Australia’s arts, cultural and creative industries.

 • How the nominee has achieved peer recognition in their field.

-Expressions of Interest are now closed for the 2025 Ruby Awards judging panel.
+Expressions of interest for future Ruby Awards judging panels remain open.

 Find out more